Scuba-Blue/Bytz.Extensions.DependencyInjection/README.md

 # Bytz.Extensions.DependencyInjection

-A set of .NET Standard Extensions to simplify the registration of components with .NET Core IServiceCollection Dependency Injection.
+A set of .NET 7.0 Extensions to simplify the registration of components with .NET Core IServiceCollection Dependency Injection.

 *   Quickly register multiple components with the service collection in a single statement.
 *   Test the container to assure correct registration.